pungkula1337anka/Voice-Stuff/Train&BusDepatures.md

   destination: STOP_ID_FROM_SEARCH
 ```
 <br>
-This will the stop ID to your list, but you will still need to include the stop name in your custom sentence list. <br>
+This will add the stop ID to your list, but you will still need to include the stop name in your custom sentence list. <br>